 which is correct?
 Q. And, Michael, you are going home?
 OR Q. And Michael, you are going home?

-Michael, are you going home?
+And Michael, you are going home?

-Person asked the most questions.
+Person voted on the most answers.

 Grammarly is the world’s most accurate grammar checker.
 Instantly check grammar, proof read, and edit your business writing or college essays.